VH-Lab/NDI-matlab/docs/reference/+ndi/+app/spikesorter.m.md

   ndi.database document for this app with field 'app' that has subfield 'name' equal to the app's VARAPPNAME.

-Help for ndi.app.spikesorter/searchquery is inherited from superclass NDI.APP
+Help for ndi.app.spikesorter/searchquery is inherited from superclass ndi.app
 ```

 ---